scpaworks/scpaworks.github.io/docs/google/classroom/classroom.md

 Google Classroom description goes here.

 ## Tutorials in this Section
-1. Introduction to Classroom
+1. Introduction to Classroom - learn about Classroom's features and navigation basics
-2. Using Classroom
+2. Using Classroom - learn to view and interact with content in a Google Classroom
-3. Adding Content to Classroom
+3. Adding Content to Classroom - learn to create and add content to Classrooms
 4. Video Tutorials

 ## Official Google Resources